 An automotive insurance company is using data science to automate some of the work of their claims adjusters.
 Instead of spending lots of time sending adjusters out to put together an assessment of an accident, they are using data about the accident to predict the necessary repair costs.
 This won't completely replace human adjusters, but it will make them much more efficient.

-[Quantitative Analytics] works in conjunction with a number of agencies, including NOAA, to improve wildlife management in the Pacific Northwest.
+A quantitative research firm works in conjunction with a number of agencies, including NOAA, to improve wildlife management in the Pacific Northwest.
 For example, one of their projects involves modeling the effects of habitat restoration on salmon population, so they can optimally direct habitat restoration efforts.

 Donor Bureau uses data science to improve targeting for direct mail campaigns.
 They work with non-profits and political groups to maximizing return for each letter sent in direct mail campaigns.
 Their data scientists train targeting models against a data warehouse of over a billion transactions and tens of millions of donors.